wangeditor-team/wangEditor-v5-doc/docs/en/guide/display.md

 You can convert content to html in browser and nodejs SSR.

+If in nodejs, you should exec `yarn add jsdom global-jsdom` firstly, then `require('global-jsdom/register')` in front of the below codes.

 ```js
 // 1. get `content` from your server or database